aviaryan/Hinix/README.md

 + The game continues till you exhaust all the points.

 ## Concept Used:

-+ Depth First Search for generating the boards.
++ Depth First Search and a custom optmized greedy algorithm for generating the boards.
-+ Depth First Traversal for solving a boars
++ Depth First Traversal for solving the board.